 Please don’t let it break dear lord please don’t—

 There was a tinkle of glass, a chorus of “Oh my God!”s, and the ear-piercing wail of Holly’s scream.

-Oh no. An icy ball of dread formed in Peter’s stomach.
-She was supposed to drink it, not get it on her—
+Oh no. An icy ball of dread formed in Peter’s belly.
+She was supposed to drink it, not get it in her—

 “AAAAAAHHHHH!!!”
-She swung at no one in particular, trying to coldcock the son of a bitch who’d just thrown shit into her eyes.
+She swung at no one in particular, trying to coldcock the son of a bitch who’d thrown shit in her eyes.
 Students stopped and watched, captivated by her fury.
 Blake Turner was no exception.

 “Peter fucking Lee!”
 Eun shouted.

-He turned around and saw her striding toward him, pure murder emanating from her face.
+She was striding toward him, pure murder written across her face.
 She stopped a foot away and shook a half-empty glass in front of his nose.
 “Did you spike the punch, you fucking asshole?”

 His gaze widened in dawning horror.
 “Shit Eun—I told you not to drink it!”